MaxDZ8/goodbye-vivproj/pseudo-reference/README.md

 % help create_project
 ```

-Vivado Design Suite Tcl Command Reference Guide (UG835) further notes other commands: in the *CreatePeripheral* and *IpFlow* category.
+Vivado Design Suite Tcl Command Reference Guide (UG835) further notes other commands: in the *CreatePeripheral* and *IpFlow* category but to build the project (as in the sense of TCL script-based-project) additional commands are needed.
 Some of the useful commands include:

 | Command                                       | Description                                                       |